robrollback/biohackathon_mutations/README.md

 |:-------- |:--------- |:--------- |:--------- |:----------- |:--------- |
 |553       |36         |167        |0.9389     |0.7681       |0.8449     |

-Teams will be ranked based on the number of false positive, false negative and the (cpu) time required to generate the final vcf file.
+Teams will be ranked based on the number of false positive (FP), false negative (FN) and the (cpu) time required to generate the final vcf file.

 ### Rules
 1. Have fun!
 2. The team may add/remove steps as well as swap in different programs at any step in the process.
 If the program you wish to add/try is not in our list of modules.
 Please install them in your local space.
 3. The team may start from the raw fastq files or the bam containing the raw reads.
 However, in the case of the latter, the team will be penalized the time required to align the reads.
+4. Their will be a penalty of 10 seconds to cpu time for each FP and FN.

 ### Required files for assessment
 1. The bash_script used to execute your commands.
 2. DnaSeq_log_file or logs indicating computational timings (i.e. *.o system files)
 3. Final vcf.

+### Contact info
+The following instructors will respond to emails between (9am - 10pm) Robert Eveleigh: robert.eveleigh@mcgill.ca
+Mathieu Bourgey: mathieu.bourgey@mcgill.ca
+Guillaume Bourque: guil.bourque@mcgill.ca

+## Acknowledgement
+**We would like to acknowledge McGill HPC, Compute Canada and Calcul Quebec for their continued support and resources for this biohackathon module.**